poirierk2atwit/simpleStrategyGame/README.md

 NOTE: Sometimes eclipse gets confused during this process and will throw a ton of errors
       in regards to the imports.
 In this case, try removing them from the buildpath and adding them back in again.
-This does not mean redownloading them, just continue the previous instructions from the "Add to the buildpath" mark.
+This does not mean redownloading them, just reference the previous instructions when ading to the buildpath.

 Now that everything is downloaded, there should be no errors.
 To run:
  - In the Left navigation menu, open Comp_Sci_Final->src->application